Skip to content

 This is the most accurate strategy -- the cache is always fresh after a write.
 The downside: you must remember to invalidate everywhere the data could be cached.

-Strategy 3: Write-Through Cache
+Strategy 3: Write-through cache

 Update the cache at the same time as the database: